Airsaid/sample-gradle-plugin/README.md

 ## Working with testcase

 Imagine you have a vast demonstration app, and finding one demo is hard.
 So you may want to open it directly whenever you launch your app.

-The solution is to annotate your component with `@TestCase`:
+The solution is to use the `@TestCase` annotation, which specifies a test case that will be automatically opened when you start the application.
+In the case of specifying multiple test cases, a dialog will alert for you to select:

 ```kotlin
 @TestCase
 @Register